-Assignment is introduced on September 9th and all work will be presented as part of a joint studio with the entire Housing studio and faculty on September 19st starting at 01:30 p.m. in Avery 114.
-The review will start promptly at 01:30 p.m.
-The review will take the form of a round-robin with all faculty and all students reviewing the projects at once.
+Assignment is introduced on September 11th and all work will be presented as part of a joint studio with the entire Housing studio and faculty on September 21st starting at 1:30pm in Avery 114.
+The review will start promptly at 1:30pm.
+The review will take the form of a Round Robin with all faculty and all students reviewing the projects at once.
 Students are asked to keep their responses concise and should primarily speak through the documents produced for the review.
-The second assignment shall be presented at 05:30 p.m.
+The second assignment shall be presented at 5:30pm.